ViacomCBS touts 'Paramount+' to investors after mixed earnings

 “This is a ViacomCBS that is being reimagined for a new kind of marketplace and a new kind of consumer,” said Chair Shari Redstone.

+In a presentation to investors after releasing fourth-quarter results, the company laid out plans for its Paramount+ streaming service.

+The home to MTV, Nickelodeon and Showtime is launching the service - an expanded version of its existing CBS All Access streamer - on March 4 with a $9.99 per month ad-free version and in June with a $4.99 ad-supported version.

-In its fourth-quarter results announced that day, ViacomCBS said it had amassed 19.2 million paid subscribers to All Access and other streaming properties.
-That was up 7.2% from the previous quarter but significantly below totals for Netflix Inc, with 200 million, and Walt Disney Co’s Disney+, with 94.9 million.
+In its fourth-quarter results, ViacomCBS said it had amassed 30 million global paid subscribers to All Access and other streaming properties, including 19.2 million U.S. subscribers.

+Paramount+ will be competing in a crowded streaming landscape dominated by Netflix Inc, which has 200 million subscribers, and Walt Disney Co’s Disney+, with 94.9 million subscribers.

 ViacomCBS hopes to distinguish Paramount+ from other streaming services through an emphasis on live sports and news.
 It will launch Paramount+ in the United States, Canada and Latin America on March 4; in the Nordics on March 25, and in Australia in mid-2021.